ckaminski/panel8x8/panels/ReadMe.txt

 Example 5 was an idea I got from the Modern Device 8x8 Panel Support Forum.
 A user wondered if the panels could support a game of life simulation.
 I'm happy to say that they can.

+SERIAL OBJECT:

+Version 1.6 introduces the Panel8x8Serial object.
+Deriving an object of this type causes the system to monitor RX for serial commands.
+More documntation to come, but this object is directly supported by the Panel8x8Support Package on Windows.
+Ability to create and upload animations,
+Update Text, Scrollrate, and even read Twitters are supported by Panel8x8Support.
+The Character Creator is the tool I used to edit the character set, and now available to you as well.
+Please be sure to set the baud rate to 9600.
+Example 6 must be loaded to use Panel8x8Support.

+The Serial Ojbect has a debug mode which can output on a software serial port.
+More information on this mode is discussed in Panel8x8Serial.h Note that the Serial Debug Mode will slow the panels down considerably.

 Short List of Switches: